 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. token) as the Primary Network Perspective.

+3.2.2.5.8 DNS TXT Record with Persistent Value in the Reverse Namespace

+Confirming the Applicant’s control over the IP Address by converting the IP address to a Reverse Zone Domain Name and then verifying the presence of a Persistent DCV TXT Record identifying the Applicant as defined in Section 3.2.2.4.22.
+The record MUST be placed at the “_ip-validation-persist” label prepended to the Reverse Zone Domain Name of the IP address being validated (i.e., “_ip-validation-persist.[Reverse Zone Domain Name]”).

 3.2.2.6 Wildcard Domain Validation

 Before issuing a Wildcard Certificate, the CA MUST establish and follow a documented procedure that determines if the FQDN portion of any Wildcard Domain Name in the Certificate is “registry-controlled” or is a “public suffix” (e.g. “*.com”, “*.co.uk”, see RFC 6454 Section 8.2 for further explanation).